 What is creamed corn?

-Not to be confused with canned cream-style corn, which is partially blended corn, this Texas creamed corn includes dairy items like cream cheese, heavy cream or whole milk, and butter.
+Creamed corn should not be confused with canned cream-style corn, or blended corn.
+Texas creamed corn includes cream cheese, heavy cream (or whole milk), and butter.
 The best part about this dish is that it cooks quickly.
 All you need is a saucepan, and voila, it’s ready to go in 20 minutes.